Stage a Performance

 See all Whitney Kids Art Challenges.

 Puppies Puppies, Liberty (Liberté), 2017.
 Performer or mannequin, Statue of Liberty costume, dimensions variable See components.
-Purchase, with funds from Brooke Garber Neidich and Daniel Miller Neidich in honor of Scott Rothkopf and Jonathan Burnham 2018.12. © Puppies Puppies, courtesy Galerie Balice Hertling, Paris
+Whitney Museum of American Art, New York; purchase, with funds from Brooke Garber Neidich and Daniel Miller Neidich in honor of Scott Rothkopf and Jonathan Burnham 2018.12. © Puppies Puppies, courtesy Galerie Balice Hertling, Paris